geeknik/sigint/README.md

 **Silent Identity Guard via INput Telemetry**

 A keystroke dynamics biometric dead man's switch for Linux.
 SIGINT passively builds a typing profile during an enrollment period, then continuously scores live typing sessions against that profile.
-When the operator's identity confidence drops below threshold — indicating someone else is at the keyboard — configurable responses fire: lock the screen, kill sessions, or silently exfiltrate forensic data.
+When the operator's identity confidence drops below threshold — indicating someone else is at the keyboard — configurable responses fire: lock the screen or kill sessions.

 It is not a login gate.
 It is a **session-continuous identity tripwire** that assumes the authenticated user may have been replaced mid-session.